-Your patients are looking to you to provide them peace of mind, to offer solutions to their medical problems and to be a specialist at bringing them to, and keeping them in, good health.
+Your patients are looking to you to provide them peace of mind, offer solutions to their medical problems, and be a specialist in bringing them to and keeping them in good health.
 Many of your website visitors are concerned or worried.
 This state of mind means they’re looking for a place where they feel comforted and cared for.
 Your website must reflect that if you want to influence their decision to become patients.

 If your website isn’t verifiably producing new leads for you, there are ways to change the tide.
 Including these items on your site will help you better connect with those patients looking for helpful info, and increase the number of patients who want to use your services.